shadow-maker/uofcourse/planner/static/api.md

 ## Endpoints {: #endpoints}

-The API has 6 main endpoint paths that correspond to the available data tables:
+The API has 5 main endpoint paths that correspond to the available data tables:

 - Grade - `/grade`
-- Season - `/season`
 - Term - `/term`
 - Course - `/course`
 - Subject - `/subject`